 When he’d arrived it was entirely apparent how drastically different we were, at least outwardly anyway.
 He looked like he should be in a music video.
 He had a pretty solid gold chain around his neck, and fairly sizeable diamond studs in both ears which glistened under the bright, lobby lights.
-He was in a designer t-shirt and long shorts, designer sneakers with socks pulled up to mid-calf and a cap.
+He was in a designer t-shirt and long basketball shorts, designer sneakers with socks pulled up to mid-calf and a cap.
 I could not have felt more like a white girl if I’d tried.

 There is nothing cool or urban about me, nothing remotely edgy.
 And here he was looking like he could have been part of Migos and friends with Drake.

 I wondered how it looked to people.
 Not that I cared, at all.
 But I was genuinely interested in what people thought when they looked at us sat there.
 Did I look like a groupie?
 Did I look like his personal assistant?
 Cause I wasn’t sure I looked like his date (if sitting chatting in my lobby even qualified as a date).
-By this point, I’d dated a whole host of ethnicities but I think with The Whitecaps Player it was so visually stark, it really opened up a whole host of different thoughts.
+By this point, I’d dated a whole host of ethnicities but I think with The Whitecaps Player it was so visually stark, it opened up a whole host of different thoughts for me.

 Regardless, he had this really lovely demeanour about him, he seemed pretty quiet but funny, and super relaxed.
 Like almost horizontal.
 I was fascinated by what he saw in me.
 Because again, the quiet and relaxed thing?
 Yeah, probably not something I’d describe myself as.

 Given his texts and knowing he’d been in the US for about 12 years, something I definitely wasn’t expecting was the language barrier.
 Well, I guess it was less of a language barrier and more of an accent barrier.
 He had an incredibly thick, French African accent which, much to my surprise, I found incredibly attractive.
 He was telling me about a game they were going to play in Salt Lake City and I thought he was telling me how the attitude of the other team was terrible, but he was really talking about the altitude and it took us a while to get there.
 We just laughed when we worked it out, or rather I laughed and he looked at me like he couldn’t understand why I had a problem comprehending the English language.
-This was to be the first of many of these interchanges.
+This was to be the first of many of these exchanges.